 Even when we believe we have identified a quality company with high, sustainable growth rates, we are not yet satisfied: we also require profitable growth.
 Just because a company can demonstrate growth in revenues, for example, does not mean it is generating profitable growth.
 Without profitable growth, there may be no increase in shareholder value and therefore no investment opportunity.
 The underlying question is whether the cash flow returns generated by management's investments in the business are greater than or less than the cost of the capital spent on those investments.
-Therefore, we believe cash flow returns on invested capital (CFROI®xi) is a superior measure of economic performance.
-Many other investors rely on earnings-per-share (EPS) and price-to-earnings (P/E) multiples to understand a company's growth rate, recognize investment opportunities, and predict a stock's future price.
-Both of these metrics are earnings-based accounting ratios which, in our opinion, limit their reliability since earnings can be different from economic performance and actual cash flows.
+Therefore, we believe cash flow returns on invested capital (CFROI®\i) is a superior measure of economic performance and seek to invest in those companies with strong CFROI.
+Many other investors rely on earnings-per-share (EPS) and price-to-earnings (P/E) multiples to understand a company's growth rate, recognize investment opportunities and predict a stock's future price.
+Both of these metrics are earnings-based accounting ratios, which, in our opinion, limit their reliability since earnings can be different from economic performance and actual cash flows.
 What's more, reported earnings can be easily manipulated to the company's short-term advantage and, given Wall Street's obsession with quarterly earnings, company managements have been known to do so.